Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-normals.md

     color.rgb = IN.normal * 0.5 + 0.5;
     ```

-Now Unity renders the normal vector vales as colors on the mesh.
+Now Unity renders the normal vector values as colors on the mesh.

 ![Rendering normals with compression](Images/shader-examples/unlit-shader-tutorial-normals.jpg)